tari-project/triptych/README.md

 The implementation keeps dependencies to a minimum, and is `no_std` right out of the box.
 You can enable the optional `serde` feature for proof (de)serialization support.
+You can enable the optional `std` feature for corresponding dependency features.

 ## Security